In-State Tuition: A Look at Establishing Residency

 Federal student loans are funded by the U.S. government and are subject to a set of standard rules and regulations.
 The interest rate on federal loans is fixed, which means it remains the same over the life of the loan.
 These interest rates are set annually by Congress.

-Generally, there are two main types of federal student loans that may be available to undergraduate students — Direct Subsidized or Direct Unsubsidized Loans.
+There are two main types of federal student loans that may be available to undergraduate students — Direct Subsidized or Direct Unsubsidized Loans.

 Direct Subsidized student loans are awarded based on financial need.
 The interest on these loans is paid for (or subsidized) by the U.S. Department of Education during the following periods:

-• While the student is enrolled in school at least half-time,
+• While the student is enrolled in school at least half-time

-• During the loan’s grace period, which is usually the first six months after the borrower graduates or drops below half-time enrollment,
+• During the loan’s grace period, which is usually the first six months after the borrower graduates or drops below half-time enrollment

-Borrowers with unsubsidized loans are responsible for all of the interest that accrues on the loan, even while they are attending school.
+Borrowers with unsubsidized loans are responsible for all of the interest that accrues on the loan, even while they are attending school

 To apply for a federal student loan, students must fill out the Free Application for Federal Student Aid (FAFSA®).
 Students interested in receiving financial aid must submit the FAFSA each year.